U2: Songs of Surrender and concert residency at Sphere (2020–2025)

 From September 2023 to March 2024, U2 staged a 40-date concert residency called U2:UV Achtung Baby Live to inaugurate Sphere in the Las Vegas Valley.
 The residency was announced during a Super Bowl LVII television advertisement.
 Performances were focused on the group's 1991 album Achtung Baby and leveraged the venue's immersive video and sound capabilities, which include a 16K resolution wraparound LED screen and speakers with beamforming and wave field synthesis technologies.
 Mullen did not participate in the concerts in order to recuperate from surgery, marking the first time since 1978 that U2 performed without him; Dutch drummer Bram van den Berg from the band Krezip filled in.
 Coinciding with the beginning of the residency, the group released the Las Vegas-inspired single "Atomic City".

 U2:UV Achtung Baby Live was highly acclaimed by critics; Rolling Stones Andy Greene called it "a quantum leap forward for concerts", and Neil McCormick of The Telegraph said it would "change live entertainment forever".
 The residency grossed from 663,000 tickets sold, making it the fourth-highest-grossing concert residency of all time.
 It was filmed for the immersive concert film V-U2, which began screening exclusively at Sphere in September 2024.

+Days of Ash and Easter Lily EPs and Carnaval de Luz (2026–present)

+In early 2026, U2 surprise released a pair of six-track EPs to bookend the Lent season: Days of Ash in February on Ash Wednesday, and Easter Lily in April on Good Friday.
+They were the group's first collections of newly written songs since Songs of Experience in 2017, and they marked Mullen's return to the band after his absence from their Sphere residency.
+Days of Ash included protest songs addressing the killings of Minneapolis woman Renée Good, Iranian teenager Sarina Esmailzadeh, and Palestinian activist Awdah Hathaleen, while by contrast, Easter Lily featured lyrical themes of friendship, loss, faith, and renewal.

+Preceding the band's 50th anniversary, in July 2026, U2 released "Street of Dreams" as the lead single from their forthcoming album.
+In September, they released another single, "Silencio", and revealed their new album, Carnaval de Luz, will be released on 13 November.
+The album includes the song "Torn," featuring the last recording of American singer-songwriter Dolly Parton.
+On 25 September, the band commemorated the 50th anniversary of their first practice with performances at their alma mater Mount Temple Comprehensive School and from the balcony of Bewley's Cafe on Grafton Street.